ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 #### Backup infrastructure

-The primary concept remains similar to a single-region setup that includes a SAP HANA and SecNumCloud-qualified service, featuring one major distinction: the ability to restore and resume SAP services on the second region without incurring infrastructure delivery downtime.
+The primary concept remains similar to a single-region setup that includes a SecNumCloud-qualified SAP HANA on Private Cloud service, featuring one major distinction: the ability to restore and resume SAP services on the second region without incurring infrastructure delivery downtime.

-In this second region with a SAP HANA and SecNumCloud-qualified service, you can restore backups and snapshots of your SAP application servers, execute a takeover operation on your secondary SAP HANA databases, and eventually restart your SAP systems within a controllable time frame.
+In this second region with a SecNumCloud-qualified SAP HANA on Private Cloud service, you can restore backups and snapshots of your SAP application servers, execute a takeover operation on your secondary SAP HANA databases, and eventually restart your SAP systems within a controllable time frame.

 The distinction between single-region and two-region setups lies in the recovery capabilities and accelerated timeframes.
 With the two-region setup, you not only reduce the recovery time but also minimize the service disruption risk due to infrastructure delivery constraints.
 This design provides quicker recovery, continuous operation, and enhanced business resilience.